DISTORTEC/distortos/documentation/yaml-bindings/interrupt-controller/ARM_NVIC.md

 Each item corrensponding to an implemented interrupt shall be a mapping:
 - `name`, required, string, vector name;
+- `subvectors`, optional, list of strings, names of subvectors;

 Each item corrensponding to an unimplemented interrupt shall be empty.